paulcw/scheme_in_awk/README.md

 ## Why is it?

 - It seemed like an interesting, ridiculous exercise.
 - It's been a while since college, so thought it would be interesting to get back in the headspace of language design and such.
+	Mostly I've worked backend application-level web development over the years, wanted to play with some other stuff.
 - More fun time with LISP-family languages.
 - It seems interesting to see what you can do to get around the limitations of awk.
+- I was reading about LISP Machines -- something that I completely missed -- and some implementation details, to the extent that I understood them, seemed interesting.
+Wondered if a silly implemenation would hit similar issues.
+It would be nice if I could learn enough about Scheme implementation to -- say -- be able to implement an interpreter in Z80 assembly or something, later, for the next set of laughs.

+## How to use it

+	$ ./scheme.awk < schemeprogram.scm
+or
+	$ ./scheme.awk
+to use it interactively.
+Remember to set it executable, otherwise you can do `awk -f scheme.awk` instead.

 ## Approach